The Kilimanjaro Darkjazz Ensemble

-The Kilimanjaro Darkjazz Ensemble was a Dutch band formed in Utrecht, Netherlands, in 2000.
-The group is composed of Jason Kohnen, Gideon Kiers, trombonist Hilary Jeffery, cellist Nina Hitz, singer Charlotte Cegarra, guitarist Eelco Bosman, and violinist Sadie Anderson.
-The group is no longer active.
+The Kilimanjaro Darkjazz Ensemble is a Dutch band formed in Utrecht, Netherlands, in 1999.
+The group is composed of Jason Köhnen, Gideon Kiers, trombonist Hilary Jeffery, cellist Nina Hitz, singer Charlotte Cegarra, guitarist Eelco Bosman, and violinist Sadie Anderson.
 Its live counterpart is The Mount Fuji Doomjazz Corporation.

 History

-Kohnen and Kiers initially formed the group, often abbreviated as TKDE, as a project for scoring silent movies such as Nosferatu and Metropolis.
-Kohnen and Kiers knew each other from studying at the Utrecht School of Arts.
+Köhnen and Kiers initially formed the group, often abbreviated as TKDE, in 1999 as a project for scoring silent movies such as Nosferatu and Metropolis.
+Köhnen and Kiers knew each other from studying at the Utrecht School of Arts.
 The hitherto electronic project was altered in 2004 when British trombonist Jeffery and Swiss cellist Hitz joined.
 As a quartet, the group released their debut album.
 Since then, the group has added Cegarra and Bosman in 2006, and Anderson in 2008.
-The group formed the Mount Fuji Doomjazz Corporation in 2007 as an improvisational side project.
+The group formed The Mount Fuji Doomjazz Corporation in 2007 as an improvisational side project.
 The group released their crowd-funded From the Stairwell in 2011.
-In 2014, the group unofficially disbanded.
-Jason Kohnen confirmed this on his new project's Facebook page.
+In late 2013, the group disbanded.
+Jason Köhnen confirmed this on his new project's Facebook page.

+On January 22, 2025 via his email newsletter Jason Köhnen announced that both The Kilimanjaro Darkjazz Ensemble and The Mount Fuji Doomjazz Corporation are back: "After a hiatus of 12 years...
+I can proudly say that TKDE (and TMFDJC) are back together again...
+Stay tuned for upcoming news!"

+On February 12, 2025 it was officially announced that The Kilimanjaro Darkjazz Ensemble and The Mount Fuji Doomjazz Corporation will perform once again in their original line-up on August 29 2025 at Lido in Berlin, Germany.